mybonk/mybonk-wiki/baby-rabbit-holes.md

 ## Other projects and references

-- [Seed-signer](https://github.com/SeedSigner/seedsigner/blob/dev/README.md): Bitcoin only, open source, offline, airgapped Bitcoin signing device.
+- [Seed-signer](https://github.com/SeedSigner/seedsigner/blob/dev/README.md): Bitcoin only, Open-source, offline, airgapped Bitcoin signing device.
 Can also DIY.
-- [Blockstream Jade](https://github.com/Blockstream/Jade/blob/master/README.md): Bitcoin only, open source hardware wallet.
+- [Blockstream Jade](https://github.com/Blockstream/Jade/blob/master/README.md): Bitcoin only, Open-source hardware wallet.
 Can also DIY.
 - Hardware Wallets [comparison and audit](https://cryptoguide.tips/hardware-wallet-comparisons/).
 - [BIP39](https://iancoleman.io/bip39/): Play around and understand 12 vs 24 word seed (mnemonic) length, does it make a difference?
 Entropy, splitting scrambling ... (don't forget to generate a random mnemonic and select the option "Show split mnemonic cards" to see how much time it would take to brute-force attack).
   ![](docs/img/various/12_24_mnemonic_split.png)